 The trade off for me has been what I've achieved with my blog over recent months and where I see it going by mid year.
 There's little better in life than being almost completely immersed in a creative project.
 The trick though, when the project is ongoing for months at a time, is to ensure you get out and about in the light and in the fresh air, each and every day.
 That's the kind of balance I suspect we're all aware of, but rarely seem to achieve.
 Am I right?

 Nothing Fires the Spirit like Success

-The fact is that there are many ways that folk can connect and abosrb information over the web.
-Blogs are great, but it's time to branch out into other areas and the reality is some folks prefer to connect outside of the blogesphere.
+The fact is that there are many ways that you can connect and absorb the information I produce on the web.
+This blog will remain the centre piece of my online identity, but it's time to branch out into other areas and the reality is some folks prefer to connect outside of the blogosphere.
 I think it's time Travel Photography Guru began to transition from a blog/website into more of a brand.
 The trick is to be fluid and remain responsive.
 That's bound to keep it fresh and fun.
 What do you think?